bprinty/gems/README.rst

 composite
 +++++++++

-The :class:`gems.composite` object abstracts away the complexity associated with managing heavily nested JSON-based structures, allowing easier access to internal properties, and providing operators that work with the data in an intuitive way.
-Here is a simple example of how to use the :class:`composite` type in a project:
+The ``composite`` object abstracts away the complexity associated with managing heavily nested JSON-based structures, allowing easier access to internal properties, and providing operators that work with the data in an intuitive way.
+Here is a simple example of how to use the ``composite`` type in a project:

 .. code-block:: python